Keep the Trail Access info current...

 Select items to indicate features found along the trail.

 Mountain Bike Trail

 Historic Rail Trail

-The trail up East Mt Barren is a short but moderately difficult walk offering impressive views from the summit over Culham Inlet, the Eyre Range, Hamersley Inlet and the peaks of mid Mt Barren and Thumb Peak.
+The trail up East Mount Barren is a short but moderately difficult walk offering impressive views from the summit over Culham Inlet, the Eyre Range, Hamersley Inlet and the peaks of mid Mount Barren and Thumb Peak.
 Offering flowers throughout the year.